-- The Graduate School of Education provides opportunities for non-matriculated students to take course for an of our three academic terms: Fall, Spring, Summer.
+- The Graduate School of Education provides opportunities for non-matriculated students to take a course for any of our three academic terms: Fall, Spring, and Summer.

-- Non-matriculated students are not allowed to register on their own for classes and must follow procedures of getting course approval from a faculty member and being registered by the GSE admissions staff.
+- Non-matriculated students must register themselves for classes after getting course approval from a faculty member and a confirmation email with registration instructions from the GSE admissions office.

-- As a non-matriculated student, you may not exceed more than 12 credits.
+- As a non-matriculated student, you may not register for more than 12 credit hours.

-- Enrollment as a non-matriculated student does not imply acceptance or eligibility to any degree program in the Graduate School of Education.
+- Enrollment as a non-matriculated student does not imply acceptance to or eligibility for any degree program in the Graduate School of Education.

 - Courses taken as a non-matriculated student do not automatically count toward a graduate degree program.